Can you define a “well-aged” wine or cheese?

 Research in this area identified six factors:

 1. Financial security is considered important by many seniors.
 Feeling financially secure, reduces anxiety and stress.
 And we know stress reduction positively impacts brain health.

 2. Support gained from social relationships impacts aging well.
 Social network activity also makes a difference.
 Research ties active social networks to living longer.
 As well, we know loneliness and isolation increase your risk of cognitive decline.

 3. A sense of purpose is important to aging well.
 Research in this area has tied sense of purpose to reduction of dementia risk.
-In fact, individuals who have a sense of purpose reduced their dementia risk by 30%.
+In fact, individuals who have a sense of purpose reduce their dementia risk by 30%.
+Sense of purpose will also have an impact on depression.
+Individuals who suffer from depression do not age well.